vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 A port scanner that utilizes its own userland TCP/IP stack, which allows it to run asynchronous scans.
 It can scan 65,535 ports in a relatively short time frame.

 As unicornscan is faster then nmap it makes sense to use it for scanning large networks or a large number of ports.
 The idea is to use unicornscan to scan all ports, and make a list of those ports that are open and pass them to nmap for service detection.
-Superkojiman has written a script for this available at `GitHub <https://github.com/superkojiman/onetwopunch>`_.
+Superkojiman has written `onetwopunch <https://github.com/superkojiman/onetwopunch>`_ for this.

 ::

    unicornscan [options] X.X.X.X/YY:S-E
      -i, --interface : interface name, like eth0 or fxp1, not normally required -m, --mode : scan mode, tcp (syn) scan is default, U for udp T for tcp \`sf' for tcp connect scan and A for arp for -mT you can also specify tcp flags following the T like -mTsFpU for example that would send tcp syn packets with (NO Syn\|FIN\|NO Push\|URG)

      Address ranges are in cidr notation like 1.2.3.4/8 for all of 1.?.?.?, if you omit the cidr mask /32 is implied.
      Port ranges are like 1-4096 with 53 only scanning one port, **a** for all 65k and p for 1-1024